S0NES-zz/100Days/day31to40/dino-game/readme.md

 **Tier:** 2-Intermediate

-The Dinosaur Game, also known as the T-Rex Game or Dino Runner[citation needed] and initially codenamed Project Bolan, is a built-in browser game in the Google Chrome web browser.
+The Dinosaur Game, also known as the T-Rex Game or Dino Runner and initially codenamed Project Bolan, is a built-in browser game in the Google Chrome web browser.

 ## User Stories